tmolteno/disko/README.md

 ## Changelog

+0.9.4b3 Move sphere args parser to the sphere object.
 0.9.4b2 Add helper method to calculate beam size.
         Add area(), get_power() method to sphere.
 Make it work. add rms(), copy() methods for rms() and deep copying of spheres